Motteo1/simple_shell/README.md

 # simple_shell

+This custom shell will have similar capabilities as the unix sh

-This file comtains descriptions of the files in this directory
+This file also contains descriptions of the files in this directory

-#AUTHORS:
+# AUTHORS:
-Tim Irungu & Faith Awuor
+Faith Awuor & Tim Irungu